data-apis/scipy-2023-presentation/paper.rst

 array-aware linear algebra operations, including, but not limited to, matrix inversion and eigenvalue, Cholesky, QR, and singular value decompositions.
-Altogether, these APIs provide a portable foundation for numerical linear algebra in image processing, machine learning, and general scientific computation applications.
+Altogether, these APIs provide a portable foundation for numerical linear algebra in image processing, machine learning, and other scientific computing applications.

 Test Suite
 ==========